AI CAPABILITY • IMPLEMENTATION

 What Are Skills?

-Skills are deliberately simple: organised folders containing instructions, scripts, and reference materials.
+Skills are deliberately simple: organised folders containing instructions, examples, and reference materials.
 Version them in Git.
 Share them across teams.
 Anyone – human or AI – can create them.

 Foundational Skills